routeviews/google-cloud-storage/README.md

 with appropriate status information about the fate of the file, conversion and bigquery uplaod.

 ## Metadata
-The following metadata should be retrievable during and after the grpc request has been made.
+The following metadata should be retrievable during and after the gRPC request has been made.
 Many of these attributes may be included from the standard set of metadata API (https://cloud.google.com/storage/docs/metadata) attributes.
 Some of these attributes overlap with FileRequest spec.
 It's unclear where this metadata will sit in relation to the actual data, or if the metadata will be searchable/filterable.

  1. name: `status`
     type: `string`
     description: `The current status of the file transfer, e.g. "None", "In Progress", "Done"`
  2. name: `filename`
     type: `string`
-    description: `The filepath used in the FileRequest grpc call.`
+    description: `The filepath used in the FileRequest gRPC call.`
  3. name: `content-type`
     type: `string`
     description: `The IANA media type of the file, e.g. application/octet-stream, or application/MRT?`